Post-Covid Office Design Trends

 After an unexpected period of working from home during the pandemic, companies and employees are beginning to plan for a return to the office.
 However, things are not going to be the same as they were pre-pandemic.
-Many companies are opting for a flexible hybrid schedule, leaving the office at lower occupancy when employees are working remotely.
+Post-Covid office design trends include many companies opting for a flexible hybrid schedule, leaving the office at lower occupancy when employees are working remotely.

 We are also seeing both the comforts of home and safety concerns finding their way into new furniture and layout designs.